-Feeling is similar to touching and refers to using your effort to make physical contact with something
+In the progressive form, feeling is similar to touching and refers to using your effort to make physical contact with something.

-Hear refers to sound coming into our ears.
+As a stative verb, hear refers to sound coming into our ears.
 We don’t use our effort to hear.
-Hear is not used in the progressive form:
+As well, hear is not used in the progressive form:

 - I hear a strange noise coming from the basement.
 Not, I am hearing….

-See refers to light coming into our eyes.
+As a stative verb, see refers to light and images coming into our eyes.
 We don’t use our effort to see.
-See is also not used in the progressive form:
+Like hear, see is also not used in the progressive form:

 - I see a frog under that tree.
 Not, I am seeing…